-If you like Chicken Enchiladas, you are going to flip for this Enchilada Casserole.
+If you like Chicken Enchiladas, you are going to love this easy Chicken Enchilada Casserole.
+This simple recipe delivers all the flavors of enchiladas, minus the work!

-This enchilada casserole comes together by simply mixing, layering, and baking--adding up to about 5 minutes of prep work--seriously one of the easiest meals ever!
+- Quick & Easy Recipe.
+This chicken enchilada casserole recipe comes together with just 5 minutes of prep.
+It is seriously by simply mixing, layering, and baking--adding up to about 5 minutes of prep work--seriously one of the easiest meals ever!
 Which makes it perfect for those insanely busy days!

-And best of all, this easy recipe for Chicken Enchilada Casserole is a family favorite and can be adapted for food allergies or to use up what you have on hand.
-Meaning it is not only an easy recipe but an affordable one as well!
+- Family-Favorite.
+This easy recipe for Chicken Enchilada Casserole is a family favorite and can be adapted for food allergies or to use up what you have on hand.

 - Tortillas: Use store-bought or homemade flour tortillas or corn tortillas if you'd prefer.
 Corn tortillas will give this dish a more authentic taste, but my family prefers the flavor of flour tortillas.
-Any size tortilla works, you will just need to use enough to form two layers to fully cover the casserole dish.
+Any size tortilla works, you will just need to use enough fully cover the casserole dish three times.

 - Diced Green Chiles: Be sure your canned diced green chiles are labeled mild unless you want a really spicy enchilada bake.

-- Enchilada Sauce: Use your favorite green or red store-bought or homemade enchilada sauce.
+- Enchilada Sauce: Use your favorite green or red store-bought or homemade enchilada sauce or make a spin on Salsa Verde Chicken Enchiladas, and use store-bought or homemade salsa verde.

 - Seasonings: The green chiles and enchilada sauce provide the dish with amazing flavor, so I find I only need to add garlic powder, cumin, and a pinch of salt to the filling.